We may earn money or products from the companies mentioned in this post. Merci!

 Why use the grease from cooked sausage when you can substitute that fat with pancetta?
-Everything taste better with bacon or in this case pancetta.
+Everything tastes better with bacon or in this case pancetta.
 We’re talking Italian all the way through.

 You can add a tablespoon of robust olive oil if you like.
 A dash of quality olive oil never hurt either.
-Depending on how often you cook using oilive oil, consider keeping:
+Depending on how often you cook using olive oil, consider keeping:

 If you don’t care for the intense olive oil flavor, buy a small bottle or even one of the roasted garlic infused for cooking.